 You end up at the customer’s construction site an hour later than you’d hoped.
 But there’s a problem now: no one is there.
 No one met you at the gate and you can’t see anyone nearby.
 If you’re any later dropping this load off, you’re going to be really late picking up your next load.

 Yikes.
 Has this ever happened to you?

 If you would’ve taken the time to trip plan before you started driving for the day, you would’ve seen the construction and planned accordingly.

-Instead, you’re late for your next load, the customer is upset and your fleet manager is calling you to ask what happened.
+Instead, you’re late for your next load, the customer is upset and your dispatcher is calling you to ask what happened.

 And it’s only your first month with this new carrier.